 Suspension & Revocation Proceeding Presenter

 Carried out Flag State Inspections and Port State Control Examinations on commercial ships to assess the vessel’s fitness for its intended route and service, and to verify compliance with regulatory standards and impose operational restrictions or controls as necessary to maximize safety and security and to minimize pollution threats.
 For international detentions, filed appropriate reports via IMO protocol.
-Assessments included evaluation of hull integrity (strength/watertight integrity), machinery/engineering systems, lifesaving systems, fire protection systems, navigation systems, stability characteristics, etc. Conducted ship and personnel casualty investigations to determine cause and evaluate the need for regulatory improvements, as well as potential responsible party liability.
-Presented government/Coast Guard evidence in formal Suspension and Revocation Proceedings before an Administrative Law Judge to prove charges levied against commercial mariners.
+Assessments included evaluation of hull integrity (strength/watertight integrity), machinery/engineering systems, lifesaving systems, fire protection systems, navigation systems, stability characteristics, etc. Conducted ship and personnel casualty investigations to determine an incident’s cause and evaluate the need for regulatory or other standards of care improvements, as well as assess any potential responsible party liability.
+Investigated potential acts of negligence, misconduct, or violations of regulation or law, by professional mariners as outline in Title 46, Code of Federal Regulations, Part 4 and 5, and then prepared and presented government/Coast Guard cases within administrative Suspension and Revocation (S&R) Proceedings before an Administrative Law Judge.

 Society of Naval Architects and Marine Engineers (SNAME)